j1m6h/jz_wind/README.md

 is the better it will be.
 So this is a personal project I developed to have nothing more than a bare bones window, with a few integrated vulkan functions.

 # How to compile
-This library uses CMake as its build system, yes it's not needed but it's what is used.
-Other than that there are no dependencies other than X11 or Win32, and of course git if you chose.

 	# Unix
 	1. git clone https://github.com/joshuamatthewhagen/jz_wind